-TEACHERS FOR TOMORROW I
+TEACHERS FOR TOMORROW I Course: 6550Y

 Grades 11-12.
-Prerequisite: Approved Application, 3.0 GPA.
-Location: E. C. Glass and Heritage.
+Prerequisite: Approved Application.
 Periods: 1.

-Virginia Teachers for Tomorrow (VTfT) fosters student interest, understanding, and appreciation of the teaching profession and allows secondary students to explore careers in education.
+Virginia Teachers for Tomorrow (VTfT) fosters student interest, understanding, and appreciation of the teaching profession and allows secondary students to explore careers in education and training career cluster and related pathways.
 Students build a foundation for teaching; learn the history, structure and governance of teaching; apply professional teaching techniques in the VTfT classroom and field experience; and reflect on their teaching experiences.
-This course may be offered as dual enrollment for three college credits from the University of Lynchburg.
-The course, Human Diversity in American Schools (6339AD), is an online asynchronous course.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
+High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.
+Students who pass this course will receive six semester hours of credit from the University of Lynchburg.